sidneifjr/Progenitor/README.md

 ## Motivation

-This script was created with the intent of reducing repetition.

-Several projects reuse the same overall structure, based on some key development patterns:
+This script was created with the intent of reducing repetition, since several projects on the market have similar overall structure, based on some key development patterns:

 1) SOLID;
 2) Composition Pattern;
 3) Custom Hooks;

-It's not meant as a "single source of truth", per se; you can always add whatever libraries you need, according to your use cases.

 ## Decisions

-**Package manager**: Pnpm is the best option due to its dependency caching allowing package reusage between projects, saving a lot of space over time.
-It's also very useful during testing, avoiding unnecessary bandwidth traffic.
+**Package manager**: Pnpm is the best option due to its dependency caching, that allows package reusage between projects and saving a lot of space over time.
+It's very useful during testing, avoiding unnecessary bandwidth traffic.

 **Runtime**: Bun was initially chosen for its native support of TypeScript, speed and usability.
 However, due to current compatibility issues with native Node.js APIs with Inquirer, Node and TSX was needed.